Parquet flooring is traditionally a type of wood flooring made by laying wooden tiles in a pattern to create a variety of striking geometric designs.

 - Vinyl - Rhinofloor Parquet Chevron Classic Coffee

-Available in a variety of thicknesses and tones, parquet-style laminate flooring creates the same effect as a wooden floor but at a fraction of the cost.
-It is water-resistant, low maintenance and easy to clean, making it well suited to kitchens, hallways and reception areas.
+Parquet-style laminate flooring creates the same effect as a wooden floor but at a fraction of the cost.
+Available in a variety of thicknesses and tones, it is water-resistant, low maintenance and easy to clean.
+This makes it well suited to kitchens, hallways and reception areas.

-Herringbone parquet flooring uses wooden blocks that have been cut into perfect rectangles before being laid into a staggered, zig-zag pattern.
+Herringbone parquet flooring uses wooden blocks cut into perfect rectangles and laid into a staggered, zig-zag pattern.
 This creates a sophisticated, stylish and uniform end-result that resembles the bones of the herring fish.

 Our herringbone parquet flooring collection includes: